Valorant vs CS GO: How Are the Two FPS Shooters Different?

 Each character has a backstory and a set of awesome unique abilities that they carry.
-They are divided into 4 categories called controller, sentinel, initiator and duelist.
-They each have a function within the game and their abilities often win you games.
+They are divided into 4 categories called controller, sentinel, initiator, and duelist.
+They each have a function within the game.

 These abilities range from deploying robots that detonate (Fire), gathering intel on opponent whereabouts (Sova) to launching smokescreens (Brimstone) and reviving dead teammates (Cypher).
 As you can see, these abilities have a profound impact on the outcome of the game when used properly and have awesome animations that are very rewarding and look fantastic.

-At first glance, when you enter the game, you might think that the two games share a game engine and will be similar.
+At first glance, when you enter the game, you might think that the two games share a very similar game engine.
 But Valorant is a new age FPS that borrows from a wider range of influences.
-The game has 24 rounds of highly engaging game play with a team having to win 13 rounds to secure the game.
-A CS:GO game has 30 rounds and therein lies the major difference between the two games.
-Riot Games has ensured that the creators cut down any of the excess fat from the CS:GO game model to make it extremely fast.
+The game has 24 rounds of highly engaging gameplay with a team having to win 13 rounds to secure the game.

-The maps in Valorant are tighter.
-There are fewer vast open spaces and wide corridors.
+The maps in Valorant are generally smaller and tighter.
+There are fewer open spaces and wide corridors.
 This has been swapped for more narrowly constructed pathways with lesser open places to exchange fire.
-The turns are sharper and making exchanges more reaction-based.
+The turns are sharper to make exchanges more reaction-based.
 For players of battle royale games like Fortnite and COD, this will be a pleasant shock to the system.

 Improved Server Specs For Incredible Online Play

-Forget about getting killed by lagging opponents who almost pull a Harry Potter-esque move on you and disappear and reappear somewhere else to land head shots.
+Forget about getting eliminated by lagging opponents.
 Even slow network speeds can run the game lag-free making the online experience much less mentally taxing.